Park Management

 Apart from its World Heritage and Ramsar convention listings, Kakadu is also subject to international treaties for the protection of other wildlife and habitats:

-• Agreement between the Government of Australia and the Government of Japan for the Protection of Migratory Birds and Birds in Danger of Extinction and their Environment (JAMBA)
+- Agreement between the Government of Australia and the Government of Japan for the Protection of Migratory Birds and Birds in Danger of Extinction and their Environment (JAMBA)

-• Agreement between the Government of Australia and the Government of the People's Republic of China for the Protection of Migratory Birds and their Environment (CAMBA)
+(Forty-six of the 76 birds listed under this agreement are found in the park) - Agreement between the Government of Australia and the Government of the People's Republic of China for the Protection of Migratory Birds and their Environment (CAMBA)

-(Fifty of the 81 birds listed under this agreement are in the park;)
+(Fifty of the 81 birds listed under this agreement are in the park;) - Convention on the Conservation of Migratory Species of Wild Animals (Bonn Convention)

-• Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES)
+(Twenty-one of the species listed under this convention are found in Kakadu;) - Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES)

-• Convention on Conservation of Nature in the South Pacific (Apia Convention)
+- Convention on Conservation of Nature in the South Pacific (Apia Convention)

 Managing Kakadu's Cultural Herritage: